-I’ve been seeing this new girl, and I'm sooo into her.
+I’ve been seeing this new girl, and I'm so into her.
 We haven’t slept together yet, but I'm definitely interested in making it happen soon.
-However, I am completely spiraling because I recently got an HPV diagnosis.
+However, I am completely spiralling because I recently got an HPV diagnosis.
 My doctor told me I don’t need to disclose it to partners unless I want to because, given my symptoms and health history, my risk of passing it on is relatively low and because the condition is so common.
-Hearing this from my doc made me feel like it was "no big deal," but it feels huge.
+Hearing this from my doctor made me feel like it was "no big deal," but it feels huge.
 Do other people really hear news like this and not freak out?

 I personally feel like not sharing that I have HPV would be dishonest.
-I identify as a white, bisexual female, and my new partner is a person of color — I think this is an added layer, as I know there are racial disparities when it comes to HPV-related medical issues.
+I identify as a white, bisexual female, and my new partner is a person of colour — I think this is an added layer, as I know there are racial disparities when it comes to HPV-related medical issues.
 Could I be doing some major harm here?

 However, I’m scared that if I do tell her, she'll run away.
 Meanwhile, my mind is completely fixated on the idea that I can never date again with this news.
 Will I always feel like I have something bad inside me like I do now?
 I’m thinking of not saying anything and just asking her to use a dental dam, but I’ve honestly never used one before and worry it will be weird.
-I’ve also heard that dental dams aren’t totally effective in preventing getting HPV, but don’t know for sure what the deal is.
+I’ve also heard that dental dams aren’t totally effective in preventing getting HPV, but I don’t know for sure what the deal is.